 RATIONALE: There is no need to modify this existing amendment.

-308.2.6 Licensed care facilities.
+308.2.6 Assisted living facilities.
 Assisted living facilities as licensed by Washington state under chapter 388-78A WAC shall be classified as Group I-1, Condition 2.

 Residential treatment facilities licensed by Washington state under chapter 246-337 WAC shall be classified as one or more occupancy types in accordance with chapter 246-337 WAC.